abridged/collabland-dev/help-docs/wallets/verify-your-wallet.md

 :::tip

-If your blockchain or wallet project is not supported, you may [request an integration](https://bit.ly/3HzRmnA), or contact us directly by email at [integrations@collab.land](mailto:integrations@collab.land).
+If your blockchain or wallet project is not supported, [request an integration](https://bit.ly/3HzRmnA) or contact us directly by email at [integrations@collab.land](mailto:integrations@collab.land).

 :::